Last updated on 11 February 2021

 - The code serves as documentation.

-If you disagree with us, or on the contrary if you have more reason to recommend proper automation, please comment.
+If you disagree with this article, or on the contrary if you have more reason to recommend proper automation, please comment.
 We’ll be happy to discuss.